 Breath Weapon (Ex): Rusting breath, line, 30 feet, every 1d4+1 rounds.
 Normal metal objects are destroyed instantly; metal magic items receive a Reflex save (DC 11) to avoid destruction.
 Objects made of wood, stone, gems and other materials are not affected.
-Metal objects securely contained within sacks, backpacks, pouches and wooden chests are not affected, although the mechanisms that hold the containers (such as hinges, subsequent buckles be destroyed, exposing metal items to locks)
+Metal objects securely contained within sacks, backpacks, pouches and wooden chests are not affected, although the mechanisms that hold the containers shut (such as hinges, buckles or locks) mav be destroyed, exposing the metal items to subsequent а attack.